Ammanuel Diressa

-Ammanuel Gorfu Diressa (born May 5, 1993), is a Canadian professional basketball player for the Hamilton Honey Badgers of the Canadian Elite Basketball League (CEBL).
+Ammanuel Gorfu Diressa (born May 5, 1993), is a Canadian professional basketball player for the Scarborough Shooting Stars of the Canadian Elite Basketball League (CEBL).
 He represents Canada in international competition.
 He played college basketball for the Tennessee Tech Golden Eagles and Ryerson Rams at what is now Toronto Metropolitan University.

 Early life

-Diressa was born in Toronto, Ontario, to an Ethiopian single parent mother, Almaz Diressa, and a Greek father who left the family and moved back to Greece.
+Diressa was born in Toronto, Ontario, to an Ethiopian single parent mother, Almaz Diressa, and a Greek father who was not involved.
 He attended Eastern Commerce Collegiate Institute in Toronto.
 He averaged 17.3 points, 8.7 rebounds, and 4.3 assists per game in his senior year and lead his high school to win the South Region championship and the Toronto championship with a 37-7 record.

 College career

 Tennessee Tech

 Diressa played his freshman and sophomore seasons for the Tennessee Tech Golden Eagles of the Ohio Valley Conference (NCAA Division I) from 2012 to 2014.
 In 2012–13 season, he averaged 1.8 points per game.
 As a sophomore in the 2013–14 season, he averaged 1.9 points per game.